ccao-data/data-architecture/dbt/presentation.md

 * Define and run tests to ensure our data meet spec
 * Generate documentation for our data warehouse

-We will discuss each of these in more detail in the coming slides.

 ---

 # What _isn't_ dbt?